What Chesterton had to say about the Resurrection:

 Why the United Kingdom should start acting on behalf of religious minorities in the Middle East

 On Good Friday, Christians will pray and – in many churches – also walk the way of the cross – the Via Dolorosa – a tradition dear to those who attend the Easter services.
-Each year I am profoundly moved as I watch my sons shoulder our own parish cross as they, and other parishioners, carry it to a joint Good Friday Service with Christians from other denominations.

 The Via Dolorosa – the way of sorrows, the way of grief, the way of suffering – is commemorated in the fourteen stations of Jesus’ suffering.
 Pausing at each we try to understand what was happening on the way to Mount Calvary – the place where the most inspiring figure in history was executed.
 To more than a billion believers, He is more than just an inspiration.
 Having suffered greatly Himself, the Son of God represents redemption to all of mankind.